UMN-CMS/HGCal-RPi/README.md

 If programming an ORM fails, you will be notified.
 You can check the `prog.log` file on the pi where the programming failed to see what went wrong.
 Make sure any executables are stopped before running this script.

+### Setting IPBus IP
+The IPBus IP addresses on each ctl ORM are set during execution of `setup_ipbus`, which calls `rdout/set_ipbus_ip` on the pis.
+The IP form is currently `192.168.222.[200+BOARD NUMBER]` where the board number is determined by the position of the pi's alias in `etc/config` (starting from 0).
+This script will print an error message and exit if the IP setting fails for some reason.
+You can check `ip.log` on the board that failed to see what happened.

 ## Current Software/Firmware
 These are the current versions: